01-edu/public/subjects/ascii-art/fs/README.md

 ### Objectives

 You must follow the same [instructions](https://public.01-edu.org/subjects/ascii-art/) as in the first subject but the second argument must be the name of the template.
-I know some templates may be hard to read, just don't obsess about it.
-Please.
+I know some templates may be hard to read, just do not obsess about it.
+Please...

 ### Instructions